Dell PowerConnect: M-series

 The PowerConnect M-series switches are classic Ethernet switches based on Broadcom fabric for use in the blade server enclosure M1000e.

 All M-series switches offer a combination of internal interfaces and external interfaces.
-The internal interfaces connect to the mezzanine card of the blade-servers in the M1000e enclosure.
+The internal interfaces connect to the mezzanine card of the blade servers in the M1000e enclosure.
 These internal interfaces can be one or 10 Gbit/s.
-The M6220 offers a total of 20 interfaces: 16 internal 1 Gbit/s interfaces and 4 external 1 Gbit/s ports.
-Optionally two extension-modules can be installed that offers 10 Gbit/s ethernet or stacking-interfaces to stack multiple M6220 switches together as one virtual switch.
+The M6220 offers a total of 20 interfaces: 16 internal 1 Gb interfaces and 4 external 1 Gb ports.
+Optionally two extension modules can be installed that offers 10 Gb Ethernet or stacking interfaces to stack multiple M6220 switches together as one virtual switch.

 The M6348 has 32 internal ports (2 per blade) and 16 external 1 Gbit/s ports.
 The M6348 can be stacked via CX4 modules and/or create 10 Gbit/s SFP+ uplinks.

-The M8024 series offer 10Gb on all interfaces: the M8024-k has 16 internal 10Gb ports, 4 SFP+ slots and the option to install a FlexIO module that can offer 4 SFP+ ports, 3 CX-4 or 2 10GBaseT copper interfaces.
+The M8024 series offer 10 Gb on all interfaces: the M8024-k has 16 internal 10 Gb ports, 4 SFP+ slots and the option to install a FlexIO module that can offer 4 SFP+ ports, 3 CX-4 or 2 10GBaseT copper interfaces.

 The M8024-k was announced in May 2011.

 With the firmware upgrade announced in December 2011, the M8024-k is also a Fibre Channel over Ethernet (FCoE) transit switch that can extend an available FCoE fabric.
 The M8024-k uses FCoE Initialization Protocol (FIP) to perform functions of FC_BB_E device discovery, initialization and maintenance.
 The FIP snooping feature enables the M8024-k to link Dell M-Series blades to an external top-of-rack or end-of-row FCoE forwarding switch and provides FCoE connectivity to the servers.
 This feature, along with Internet SCSI optimization, iSCSI TLV, and DCBx discovery and monitoring, enables seamless 10GbE performance in an end-to-end data center solution.
 In addition, with the recent firmware release, up to 6 M8024-k switches can now be stacked and managed through a single IP.
-Stacking is done by assigning (multiple) 10Gb Ethernet ports as stacking-ports.
+Stacking is done by assigning (multiple) 10 Gb Ethernet ports as stacking-ports.